 For example, suppose your system has 6 GB of RAM (memory) this means the graphic card will use a few percent of system memory.

-Dedicated GPU: A dedicated GPU, as understood by its name “dedicated”; is a separate video/graphic card (small hardware part) with its own memory, fan with heat sink.
+Dedicated GPU: A dedicated GPU, as understood by its name “dedicated”; is a separate video/graphic card (small hardware part) with its own memory and fan with heat sink.

-You must be wondering to know how to view or check graphic card memory size in your Windows PC.
+You must be wondering how to view or check the graphics card memory size in your Windows PC.

-The method to check how much video card (graphic card) you have is depending on which operating system you are using.
+The method to check how much video card (graphic card) you have depends on which operating system you are using.

 Hereby, check out the steps below depending on your OS.

 View Graphic Card Memory Size in Windows 10 and Windows 11

 - Press Win + I to open Windows 10 Settings